-- 5) Turn the wing panel over and deflect the aileron in the opposite direction from the opposite side.
-Apply thin C/A glue to each hinge, making sure that the C/A penetrates into both the aileron and wing panel. - 6) Using C/A remover/debonder and a paper towel, remove any excess C/A glue that may have accumulated on the wing or in the aileron hinge area. - 7) Repeat this process with the other wing panel, securely hinging the aileron in place.
+- 5) Turn the wing panel over and deflect the flap in the opposite direction from the opposite side.
+Apply thin C/A glue to each hinge, making sure that the C/A penetrates into both the flap and wing panel. - 6) Using C/A remover/debonder and a paper towel, remove any excess C/A glue that may have accumulated on the wing or in the aileron hinge area. - 7) Repeat this process with the other wing panel, securely hinging the flap in place.

-8) After both ailerons are securely hinged, firmly grasp the wing panel and aileron to make sure the hinges are securely glued and cannot be pulled out.
+8) After both flap are securely hinged, firmly grasp the wing panel and flap to make sure the hinges are securely glued and cannot be pulled out.
 Do this by carefully applying medium pressure, trying to separate the aileron from the wing panel.
-Use caution not to crush the wing structure.
+Use caution not to crush the wing structure and/ or flap.

-Note: Work the aileron up and down several times to "work in" the hinges and check for proper movement.
+Note: Work the flap up and down several times to "work in" the hinges and check for proper movement.